Monetising Content: The Game Live Streaming Moment Is Now

-Maciej Sawicki takes a look at the state of the live-streaming market and why this is a revolution for content monetization and distribution akin to the one seen in the early YouTube days.
+Maciej Sawicki takes a look at the state of the game live streaming market.
+Check out why this is a revolution for content monetization and distribution akin to the one seen in the early YouTube days.

-There are over 3,000,000 streamers going live each month.
+There are over 3,000,000 streamers going live each month, not just in gaming, but in several areas.
 Although streamers create the content, they have very limited control over it.
-What this actually leads to is a situation in which streamers often get exploited by streaming platforms.
+This situation usually leads to streaming platforms often exploiting by streamers.

-To understand why the market is broken, one needs to start with a fundamental question: "who owns the content?"
+To understand why the market is broken, we need to start with a fundamental question: “who owns the content?”

-During the early days, due to the limited number of streaming platforms available, streamers have been given little choice but to waive their right to monetise their content by the monopolies in charge.
-If streamers wanted their content to reach an audience, they were at the mercy of the broadcasting behemoths that ruled the streaming world.
+During the early days, due to the limited number of streaming platforms available, streamers have been given little choice.
+And they had to waive their right to monetise their content by the monopolies in charge.
+If streamers wanted their content to reach an audience, they were at the mercy of the broadcasting behemoths that ruled the game streaming world.

 The formula around monetising content was pretty simple.
-Streamers were given a small fraction of the revenue generated by the platform, and in some cases were left empty pocketed.
+Streaming platforms give a small fraction of the revenue to the streamers, in some cases leaving them empty-pocketed.

 Platforms compete among themselves to attract streamers.
-Let's break down how the platforms operate, what they offer, why the market is becoming fragmented and how this will impact the streaming ecosystem.
+So let’s break down how the platforms operate, what they offer, why the market is becoming fragmented and how this will impact the game streaming ecosystem.

 You can compare a streaming platform to a publisher.
 They take content from the streamer and publish it, but without paying the streamer anything.
 Streaming platforms work with partners, brands and media agencies because they claim they own the content.
 This allows them to earn money on the content they get for free, subsequently sharing some of that money with a portion of the streamers.

-'Some' refers to the biggest streamers, often being part of an esport organisations or agencies.
-Not only they get revenue share from platforms but also they work with brands directly.
+‘Some’ refers to the biggest streamers, often being part of esports organisations or agencies.
+Not only they get revenue share from platforms, but also they work with brands directly.
 The smaller, lesser-known streamers, micro streamers are left out because streaming platforms believe these micro-influencers have no option to monetise the content on their own.
-And thats true.
+And that’s true.
 They used to be too small to get individual sponsorship deals.

 Now, micro-influencers or streamers can work directly with brands, which disrupts the flow of money and how the market works.
 The role of a streaming platform is less important as the money flows directly to those who produce and own the content.
-These are the content creators - streamers.
-Previously this privilege was limited only to the biggest streamers, agencies and esport orgs because the process of sponsorship was manual.
+These are the content creators – streamers.
+The process of sponsorship was manual limiting only to the biggest streamers, agencies and esport orgs.
 Now, this has changed.

 Streaming platforms are not happy about it.
 But there isn’t much they can do about it.
 They understand that what they offer – the technology to distribute the content – is no longer unique.

-As the playing field between streamers and streaming platforms is being levelled, platforms need to offer perks to keep streamers.
+Platforms need to offer perks to keep streamers.
+As the playing field is levelled between streamers and streaming platforms.
 Which perk is the most important?
 Platforms have begun to accept that all streamers, not only the biggest, can monetise their content by working directly with brands.

 This is a win-win situation.
 Platforms benefit from the content streamers produce and they share the revenue with streamers meanwhile they do not forbid streamers from monetisation through their own means.